LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

           schema: { type: string, format: uuid }
       responses:
         '200':
-          description: "A list of historical events for the handover."
+          description: "A list of historical activity events for the handover."
           content:
             application/json:
               schema: